July 10, 2019

 Hope for metastatic cancer

 Physicians once thought treating the local site in patients with metastatic prostate cancer was fruitless.
 But we've opened a clinical trial that suggests a game-changing discovery.
 Preliminary data from Europe have shown improved survival rates for patients who receive surgery or radiation in addition to the standard hormone therapy treatment.
-This trial is open to any motivated patient with metastatic prostate cancer as long as the tumor volume is low and they are in reasonably good health.
+This trial is open to any motivated patient with metastatic prostate cancer as long as the tumor volume is low and he is in reasonably good health.
 We are finding that when we treat all the cancer we can detect, we may not cure the patient, but we will help him live longer and enjoy a better quality of life.

 More to come